You have question about our classes find it here 1st

-We do not offer "Free Trial Class" and hard sell you expensive gym packages, or collect expensive membership fees!
-If you are serious about learning Wing Chun just register and sign up at one of our training venue.
+We do not offer "free trial class" to hard sell you expensive gym packages, or collect expensive membership fees!
+If you are serious about learning Wing Chun with us, just sign up and turn up for class.

-Go to the front office or cashier counter at your chosen training venue; register and make payment there in person on the 1st week of each calendar month before class or on-line at hosting venue's website!
+Go to the front office or cashier counter at the training venue; register and make payment there in person.

 On the other hand if you intend to be involved in competitions, then you should start in your early teens, as most professional fighters retire in their early 30's!

 All experts were once beginners!
-We have a structured teaching syllabus in place.
-You will be taught according to your ability and to progress at your own pace.
+We have a structured teaching syllabus in place, every thing you need to know will be taught to you as you progress.

-"Common sense" is the best self defense system you have and require no training or conditioning; not having to put oneself in the dire state is best self defense solution.
+"Common sense" is the best self defense system you have and require no training or conditioning; not putting oneself in the dire state is best self defense solution.

 Having said that Wing Chun is most definitely very capable martial arts system for combat & self defense; it is concept base meaning no need to memorize individual techniques; just the principle, enable you to adapt & change according to the situation.